Chad's $1 Million for Multiple Myeloma

 Chad's Thoughts on the Need for Research

-As Chad prepared his awareness campaign with the VGH & UBC Hospital Foundation in 2009, he wrote this:
+As Chad prepared his awareness campaign with the VGH & UBC Hospital Foundation in 2009, he wrote:

 My mother and I have shared this disease for almost the same length of time.
 I was diagnosed in May of 2001 while she followed one year later in May of 2002.
 On a side note, my father was diagnosed with Renal Cancer in February of 2002.
 He had immediate surgery to remove his tumorous kidney and was back hiking the North Shore mountains four weeks later.